-Users can simply access Book details if they want to remove a book from the widgets.
-Go to the menu icon and select “Remove from home screen widgets.”
+If a user want to remove a book from the widgets, they need only go to the Book details.
+Tap the menu button, then choose “Remove from home screen widgets.”

 How to Access E-books on Calibre Companion

 I can easily access e-books on Calibre Companion.
-The first step is to open the app on your device and then choose “Connect.”
+Start by launching the app on your mobile device, and then select “Connect.”

 Select “as Wireless Device” or “to Content Server” to link the system to the Calibre computer program or tap “to Cloud” if you prefer cloud providers.
 Once it syncs, you will be able to download the books.

-The other way is to choose “Settings > Connecting to Calibre.”
-Select “Wireless device connecting,” “Content server connecting,” or “Cloud Connecting” to establish the connections.
+To connect to Calibre in another fashion, select “Settings > Connecting to Calibre.”
+Select “Wireless device connecting,” “Content server connecting,” or “Cloud connecting” to set up the connections.
 Meanwhile, you can enter the IP address in the Calibre computer program if you have wireless device connecting and content server connecting.